Can't upgrade right now? You can find older versions of ReGraph here.

 The Cambridge Intelligence Figma Design Kit is a powerful new tool to accelerate the design and build of beautiful, branded graph and timeline visualizations that seamlessly fit into your application UI.
 It aligns with our product feature sets and APIs, ensuring a faster and smoother Design-to-Development handover.

-To use the Figma Design Kit, download it, and then either drag the .fig
+To use the Figma Design Kit, download it, and then either drag the .fig file, or import it, into your Figma project(s).

 We always recommend using the most recent version of ReGraph, as it includes the latest features, enhancements and performance optimisations.
 Every release is stable and suitable for production use.
 We understand that you might not be able to do this right away, especially if it means upgrading to a new major version.